OnChainSurvivor/OnChainSurvivor/README.md

 ## Icons 🖼️

-- **Upgrades:** AI generated Icons representing different upgrade types (e.g., a footprint for Onchain Trail).
+- **Upgrades:** AI generated icons representing different upgrade types (e.g., a footprint for Onchain Trail).
 - **Power-Ups:** 3D models in the arena representing different power-ups (e.g., a hatch on the floor for the Exit hatch Ability).

 ## Arena Design 🏟️
-- **Theme:** Blockchain-themed elements (e.g., nodes, blocks, chains).
+- **Theme:** Blockchain-themed elements (e.g., nodes, blocks, chains). at the beggining. as the game evolves and partnerships form, this might change.
-- **Obstacles:** Various blockchain-related obstacles (e.g., smart contracts, consensus mechanisms).
+- **Obstacles:** Various blockchain-related obstacles (e.g., smart contracts, consensus mechanisms) and enemies.
-- **Environmental Hazards:** Dynamic elements such as gas clouds, electric fields, and node failures that add challenges.
+- **Environmental Hazards:** Dynamic elements such as gas clouds, electric fields, fog of war, and node failures that add challenges.

 ## Marketing Strategy 📈
 Product is still in development, but as it gains more shape, there are many plans to expand the playerbase!